httpdss/structkit/docs/funding.md

 ## 🤝 Alternative Ways to Support

-If financial contribution isn't possible, you can still support STRUCT:
+If financial contribution isn't possible, you can still support StructKit:

 ### Code Contributions